Darryl Ford

-Darryl Ford (born June 22, 1966) is a former gridiron football linebacker who played in the National Football League (NFL) and the Canadian Football League (CFL).
+Darryl Ford (born June 22, 1966) is an American former football linebacker who played in the National Football League (NFL) and the Canadian Football League (CFL).
 He played college football at New Mexico State.

-Early years
+Early life

 Ford was born and grew up in Dallas, Texas.
 Ford attended Franklin D. Roosevelt High School.
 He did not play organized football until his sophomore season.
 As a senior, he recorded 50 sacks and four interceptions.
 He received All-district honors and was named to The Dallas Morning News All Star Team.